 - Can We Quit It With the “Right Brain, Left Brain” Stuff Already?! (bigthink.com)

 - Magic and Science from From the Sorcerer’s Skull (sorcerersskull.blogspot.com)

 - An Anthropologist In Context (thebrandsherpa.wordpress.com)

 - Why The Left-Brain Right-Brain Myth Will Probably Never Die [Debunkery] (io9.com)

 - What’s Soft about Social Science? (everydaysociologyblog.com)

-- A Sci Am essay: Are humanities scientific? (whyevolutionistrue.wordpress.com)
+- A Sci Am essay (made out of an essay writing service): Are humanities scientific? (whyevolutionistrue.wordpress.com)

 - Science and Art from 1912: A Look Back in Scientific American ‘s Archives [Slide Show] (scientificamerican.com)

 - Science & Faith: Friends or Foes? (defendingcontending.com)